ddrone/urban-pancake/docs/Tasks.md

   * [x] Implement checkbox component for widget gallery
   * [x] Implement a timeout button
   * [x] Write down the data model for reminders
-  * [ ] Add a way to write down another daily reminder
+  * [x] Add a way to write down another daily reminder
+  * [ ] Add the reminders to persistent store as well
+  * [ ] Add the last reminder shown to the model
-  * [ ] Implement the modal that will trigger when there is a reminder to show
+  * [ ] Implement the code that will pick a fresh reminder if it was absent or is just too old
 * [ ] Implement a way to save/load data to server, manually via buttons at first
 * [ ] Write the code to display timestamps in a relative way
 * [ ] Display the timestamps on every piece of data (projects, updates)